-Supported (expedition style*): It is a support team or person that meets you along the way to supply whatever you need, or the use of pacers.
+Supported (expedition style): You have a support crew or person that meets you along the way.
+From someone handing water, someone preparing the route for you, a team to supply whatever you need, or the use of pacers.
 This generally allows for the fastest, lightest trips, and for an element of camaraderie and safety, since someone knows about where you are at all times.

-Self-supported (Semi-alpine*): You don’t carry everything you need from the start, but you don’t have a team or person helping you.
-It can be that you put out supplies for yourself prior to the trip, or that you use the things out there, such as stores, mountain huts, etc. Or that the route is prepared (no opening tracks)
+Self-supported (Semi-alpine): You don’t have people helping you but use in-place facilities or self deposits.
+It can be that you stock supplies/gear for yourself prior to the trip, or that you use the things out there, such as stores, mountain huts, etc. Or that the route is prepared from others or prior by yourself (no opening tracks)

-Unsupported (Alpine style*): You have no external support of any kind.
-You carry all your supplies right from the start, except any water that can be obtained along the way from natural sources.
+Unsupported (Alpine style): You have no external support of any kind.
+You carry all your supplies all the time from the start, except any water that can be obtained along the way from natural sources.

-- Team: a team of 2 or more climbers using rope.
+- Team: a team of 2 or more climbers using ropes for protection.

-- Rope Solo: Climbing alone (free or aid) but using or carring protection gear or to abseil.
+- Rope Solo: Climbing alone (free or aid) but using or carring protection gear/ to abseil.

 - First Ascent: A route nobody has done before.